 Features for a Baby Safe Nursery Heater

-These are extra considerations that parents will want to take into consideration before purchasing a space heater for the nursery.
+These are extra considerations that parents will want to think about before purchasing a fire-safe space heater for the nursery.

 - Cool to the touch (just in case your child touches the surface)